Frequently Asked Questions

 We will need to see your pet’s vaccination certificate.
 Details of the vaccines we require can be found on the Terms and Conditions pages.

-Yes you can, But please be aware that some dogs can be destructive in kennels and you may not get back the toy in the same condition., if at all
+Yes you can, But please be aware that some dogs can be destructive in kennels and you may not get the items returned in the same condition., if at all

 What diet will my pet have whilst in your care?